With a few easy tips, you can get successful results with supplements. This will help you save money, and get better health and weight loss results.

 Balance nutrients by taking supplements with a synergy of nutrients.
-Look for forms of nutrients that are most bioavailable.
-Whole food ingredients will be easier for the body to absorb.
+Look for forms of nutrients that are most natural.
+Whole food ingredients are much easier for the body to absorb.

-- Why supplement — band-aid or support while getting to the root?
+- Ask why? — band-aid or support while getting to the root

 - Supplement based on symptoms, labs, history, etc. as a whole.

-- Start one supplement at a time and increase the dose.
+- Start one at a time and increase the dose.

-- Improve gut health and digestion to increase nutrient absorption.
+- Improve gut health and digestion to increase absorption.